The NFL and the owners are close to a deal in the National Football League, and that's been brewing for the last two or three days.

 Okay, okay, well, how about this?

-No, we don't like that either.
+Oh, we don't like that here.

 And they don't have any specific plan whatsoever.

-And yet they demand that we compromise.
+And yet, they demand that we compromise.

 But winners do not compromise.